ACHIEVING NET ZERO //

 Wind Energy Poster - Main Text

 There has also been public concern over wind farms regarding noise pollution, locations and its possible effect on surrounding environment and people living nearby.
+Research investigating wildlife, in particular birds and bats through collision, disturbance, or habitat damage is also ongoing.

 Developing wind energy, in combination with a wide range of other renewable energy technologies, such as wave, hydrogen, tidal, hydro and solar, could help to meet Scotland’s electricity needs.